javiabellan/deep-learning/readme.md

    - **Create your own dataset**
      - Segmentation annotation with Polygon-RNN++
    - **Synthetic data**: Virtual objects and scenes instead of real images.
 Infinite possibilities of lighting, colors, angles...
-2. [**Data augmentation**](/posts/3-generalization/data_augmentation.md) Augment your current data. ([albumentations](https://github.com/albu/albumentations) for faster aug. using the GPU)
+2. **Data augmentation**: Augment your current data. ([albumentations](https://github.com/albu/albumentations) for faster aug. using the GPU)
-   - [Test time augmentation (TTA)?](/posts/3-generalization/TTA.md): Augment for validation and test set.
+   - **Test time augmentation (TTA)**: The same augmentations will also be applied when we are predicting (inference).
+It can improve our results if we run inference multiple times for each sample and average out the predictions.
    - **AutoAugment**: RL for data augmentation.
 Trasfer learning NOT THE WEIGHTS but the policies of how to do data augmentation.
-3. Generalizable architectures?: add more bachnorm layers, more densenets...
-4. **Regularization**
+3. **Regularization**
    - [Dropout](/posts/3-generalization/dropout.md).
 Usually `0.5`
    - [Weight penalty](/posts/3-generalization/weight_decay.md): Regularization in loss function (penalice high weights).
 Usually `0.0005`
      - L1 regularization: penalizes the sum of absolute weights.
      - L2 regularization: penalizes the sum of squared weights (weight decay).
-5. Reduce model complexity: Limit the number of hidden layers and the number of units per layer.
+4. **Reduce model complexity**: Limit the number of hidden layers and the number of units per layer.
+   - Generalizable architectures?: Add more bachnorm layers, more densenets...
-6. **Ensambles**: Gather a bunch of models to give a final prediction.
+5. **Ensambles**: Gather a bunch of models to give a final prediction.
    - **Bagging** (ensembling): Average model preditctions (weighted average, majority vote or normal average)
    - **Stacking** (meta ensembling): Same but use a new model to produce the final output.
    - **Snapshot Ensembling**: M models for the cost of 1.
 Thanks to SGD with restarts you have several local minimum that you can average. [paper](https://arxiv.org/abs/1704.00109).